deereeco/myGrapher/Graph my Data Description.md

 - No polyfills for older browsers

 ### 6.4 Code Organization
-- Single HTML file with embedded CSS/JS
+- Standard web structure: separate HTML, CSS, and JS files
+- Modular JavaScript (can use ES6 modules or separate script files)
-- No external dependencies beyond Plotly.js and SheetJS
+- External dependencies: Plotly.js and SheetJS (loaded via CDN or local)
-- No build process required
+- No build process required (optional bundling for production)

 ---